chaseruskin/kvstore/README.md

     <value>     data to store behind a label

 More:
+    Enter only a <key> to view its value.
+To view all values, pass '.'.

     kvstore's database is a 'kv.db' file located where the program is ran unless the environment variable KVSTORE_HOME is set to an existing directory.